 You remember those lunchroom trays from your childhood, don’t you?
 They were so compartmentalized.
 They had “a place for everything and everything in its place.”
 The cream corn wasn’t supposed to spill over into the mashed potatoes.
 The apple sauce couldn’t get out of its banks and make the roll soggy.
-The peas and Salisbury steak were strictly prohibited from mixing and mingling.
+The peas and the Salisbury steak were strictly prohibited from mixing and mingling.

-Under this mentality, we shouldn’t take our work home.
-That is a spilling over and it’s wrong.
-Our leisure has no place at our work site.
-If the two run together, we’ll get fired for goofing off.
-Home is for making the beds, sweeping the floor, mowing the yard, and cleaning the basement.
+Under this mentality, we shouldn’t take our work home because that is a spilling over and it’s wrong.
+Our leisure has no place at our work site because if the two run together we’ll get fired for goofing off.
+As for home, it is for making the beds, sweeping the floor, mowing the yard, and cleaning the basement.
 It can sometimes walk hand in hand with family, but when family requires a trip to ball practice, piano lessons, dance recital, or the orthodontist, home must be left to stand alone in its own compartment of the tray.
 Leisure can be neighborly to home as well by way of television, dvds, and internet sites, but leisure and home can never fully join up because leisure must frequently abandon home to travel to the golf course, the lake, the campsite, the beach, or the amusement park.

 And what about religion?
 Well, for the average Christian, religion primarily means going to church.
 Church, of course, is a wonderful thing until it becomes something we merely drive to and back from.
 If that’s the case, church isn’t much more than a confined building where we sit and check off the program that is printed on the bulletin:

-“And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him” (Colossians 3:17, N.K.J.V.)
+“And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”
+(Colossians 3:17, N.K.J.V.)

 Now, tell me, can you think of anything that isn’t a “whatever”?
-“Whatever” doesn’t just cover a lot of territory; it covers ALL territory.
+I mean, “whatever” doesn’t just cover a lot of territory; it covers ALL territory.
 It is a Ziploc bag big enough to seal in your entire tray.
 The Christian must do his job, conduct himself at home, interact with his family, enjoy his leisure, and do his church attending all in the name of the Lord Jesus and to the glory of God.
 What a concept!